NICALOD3ON/blog_post-main/posts/Assignment_3.md

 Therefore, I want to broker these values and experiences from my community of practice to another, by creating a playful  way of communication between rabbits and humans.

+###Mycelial Praxis
+- **Omnidirectional:** does not respect geographic/cultural/socio-economical/disciplinary divisions.
+This is the process of growing outwards -- aking the opportunities to learn, even if that means branching out your research like looking at articles, images, or reaching out to your community
+- **Accumalitive:** creative capacity increases incrementally.
+They are specific, yet there are may of them that constitutes a relationship.
+From one thing can stem into many other relationships.
+This is a slow process, and that is simply okay.
+It is the matter of putting down mycelia.
+Gradually, it will accumulate and grow.
+This is the knowledge that we buildthrough this process.
+- **Transformational:** we are shaped by what the environment has to offer, whilst at the same time we shape the environment.
+There is also the potential to decompose material rejected by other systems.